EdoardoMaragliano/Mesh2PCF/README.md

 ```

 ## Acknowledgments
-I thank A. Veropalumbo for the OMPI parallelization.
+I thank A. Veropalumbo for the OMP parallelization.